lpenguin/harlowe/README.md

  * Now, the style changer commands do not wrap arbitrary HTML around the hooks' elements, but by altering the `<tw-hook>`'s style attribute.
 This produces flatter DOM trees (admittedly not that big a deal) and has made several macros' behaviour more flexible (for instance, (text-style:"shadow") now properly uses the colour of the text instead of defaulting to black).
  * Now, during every `(set:)` operation on a TwineScript collection such as a datamap or array, the entire collection is cloned and reassigned to that particular moment's variables.
 Thus, the collection can be rolled back when the undo button is pressed.
  * Fixed some bugs where "its" would sometimes incorrectly be parsed as "it" plus the text "s".
+ * Improved the collapsing whitespace syntax (`{` and `}`)'s handling of whitespace considerably.
+Now, whitespace between multiple invisible elements, like `(set:)` macro calls, should be removed outright and not allowed to accumulate.
+    * Furthermore, it can be safely nested inside itself, and will no longer collapse whitespace inside macros' strings, or HTML tags' attributes.

 ####Alterations